oryx.distributions.JointDistributionNamed

 Returns

-unnormalized_log_prob_parts a tuple of Tensors representing the unnormalized_log_prob for each distribution_fn evaluated at each corresponding value.
+unnormalized_log_prob_parts a self.dtype-like structure of Tensors representing the unnormalized_log_prob for each component distribution evaluated at each corresponding value.

 unnormalized_prob_parts